AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/datacollection/module1.2/ex2.md

 You now need to provide a **[!UICONTROL Display Name]** and **[!UICONTROL Description]** for your new [!UICONTROL Field Group].

 As the name for our schema, we'll use this:
-`--demoProfileLdap-- - Profile Identification Field Group`
+`--aepUserLdap-- - Profile Identification Field Group`

 As an example, for ldap **[!UICONTROL vangeluw]**, this should be the name of the schema: